Rowiz49/Rowiz49/README.md

 # 💫 About Me:
-A student engineering student at Universidad Politécnica de Madrid<br>President of the Core Dumped student's association<br>
+A student engineering student at Universidad Politécnica de Madrid<br>

 ## 🌐 Socials: